Nursing Home Abuse & Neglect Attorneys

 Common Signs of Poor Management and Supervision of the Nursing Home

-Nursing home staff have a responsibility to ensure their residents are properly cared for.
-Some common signs of negligent staff members include:
+Nursing homes have a responsibility to ensure their residents are properly cared for.
+Common signs of neglect include:

 • Inability to find nursing staff when you need them